SMSPIRITUALITY—MEDIA

 Kūkai, Chang'an, Mount Kōya

-Kūkai (774–835), posthumously Kōbō Daishi, was a Japanese monk who in 804 sailed on the official embassy to Tang China that also carried his contemporary Saichō — the future founder of Tendai — across the East China Sea.
-The two travelled on different ships and to different destinations: Saichō to Mount Tiantai for the Lotus-centred curriculum the Chinese school had stabilised, Kūkai to the Tang capital Chang'an, where in 805 he received the full esoteric transmission from the master Huiguo (746–805) at the Qinglong temple.
-Huiguo had received the two principal Indian tantric cycles — the Mahāvairocana-sūtra and the Vajraśekhara-sūtra — from the South Indian masters Śubhakarasiṃha and Vajrabodhi half a century earlier, and recognised Kūkai during their first meeting as the disciple who would carry the transmission to Japan.
+Kūkai (774–835), posthumously Kōbō Daishi, was a Japanese monk who in 804 sailed with the official embassy to Tang China.
+His contemporary Saichō, the future founder of Tendai, was on the same embassy on a different ship.
+Saichō went to Mount Tiantai for the Lotus-centred curriculum; Kūkai went to Chang'an, where in 805 he received the full esoteric transmission from the master Huiguo (746–805) at the Qinglong temple.
+Huiguo had received the two principal Indian tantric cycles (Mahāvairocana-sūtra and Vajraśekhara-sūtra) from the South Indian masters Śubhakarasiṃha and Vajrabodhi half a century earlier, and recognised Kūkai at their first meeting as the disciple who would carry the transmission to Japan.
 Kūkai returned in 806 with the textual canon, the ritual implements, the Diamond and Womb maṇḍalas, and the imperial authorisation to establish a new school.
-In 816 he received the imperial grant of Mount Kōya — a remote forested plateau in the Kii peninsula south of present-day Osaka — and the monastic complex he founded there has remained the school's institutional seat for the twelve hundred years since.
+In 816 he received the imperial grant of Mount Kōya, a remote forested plateau in the Kii peninsula south of present-day Osaka.
+The monastic complex he founded there has remained the school's institutional seat for twelve hundred years.

 The two maṇḍalas and the cosmic Buddha